JumaJuiceTime/TheHundredSaints/Classes/Scholae Palatinae.md

 * **Armour:** Medium and Heavy, shields
 * **Weapons:** Any melee weapons

 Scholae Palatinae are masters of heavily armoured, mounted combat and, as vassals of nobility, hold a special rank in society.
 Palatinae earn great respect from the common folk and exemplify the qualities of nobility, honour, and decency in all their deeds.
-Player Character palatinae are typically palatinae-errant those who wander the land in pursuit of adventure to prove their chivalric virtues.
+Player Character palatinae are typically palatinae-errant those who wander the land in pursuit of adventure to prove their virtues.

 ## Liege